eb1383/eb1383/README.md

 # Hi, I'm Ellie! 👋

 I am a data analyst with experience in epidemiology.
-Here's a bit about me:
+I have just completed my PhD with the National Institute for Health Research (NIHR), focusing on surveillance data for Campylobacter and analysing disease patterns using area-level statistics.

 ## About Me

-- 🔭 I’m currently working on using BigQuery AutoML to build a regression model that predicts disease rates based on small-area characteristics.
+- 🔭 I am currently using BigQuery AutoML to build a regression model that predicts disease rates based on small-area characteristics.
-- 🌱 I’m currently improvining (and learning) with SQL, Python and PowerBI.
+- 🌱 I am continuously improving my skills in SQL, Python, and PowerBI.
-- 👯 I’m looking to collaborate on any analytics projects working with spatial data.
+- 👯 I am looking to collaborate on any analytics projects working with spatial data.
+My expertise in handling and analysing geographic information systems (GIS) data can be valuable for projects that require spatial analysis.
-- ⚡ Fun fact: I have a speed boat license!
+- ⚡ Fun fact: I have been stuck upside down in a cave

 ## Skills